-If you are an electing member of an affiliated group and are filing a separate return, enter on line 1 the amount from Schedule A (Form 990 or 990-EZ), Part VI-A, column (b), line 43.
-Enter on line 2 the amount from Schedule A (Form 990 or 990-EZ), Part VI-A, column (b), line 44.
+If you are an electing member of an affiliated group and are filing a separate return, enter on line 1 the amount from Schedule C (Form 990 or 990-EZ), Part II-A, column (a), line 1h.
+Enter on line 2 the amount from Schedule C (Form 990 or 990-EZ), Part II-A, column (a), line 1i.

 If you are an electing member of an affiliated group and are included in a group return, enter on line 1 your share of the excess grassroot lobbying expenditures of the affiliated group, and on line 2 your share of the excess lobbying expenditures of the affiliated group.
-Take these amounts from the schedule of excess lobbying expenditures that must be attached to Schedule A (Form 990 or 990-EZ).
-See the instructions for Schedule A (Form 990 or 990-EZ), Part VI-A, for a discussion of the lobbying provisions, including how to figure the taxable amount.
+Take these amounts from the schedule of excess lobbying expenditures that must be attached to Schedule C (Form 990 or 990-EZ).
+See the instructions for Schedule C (Form 990 or 990-EZ), Part II-A, for a discussion of the lobbying provisions, including how to figure the taxable amount.